Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

-\subsubsection{Cost-Diversity and Strict Log-Log-Convexity}
+\subsection{Cost-Diversity and Strict Log-Log-Convexity}

-We next analyze the spectral radius $\rho_G(x)$.
-First, we show that the spectral radius is log-log-linear on the real axis when the graph is cost-uniform, which will be part of proving \Cref{thm:variable-length:exact}. \begin{corollary} Let $G$ be a strongly connected graph.
-If $G$ is cost-uniform, then $\rho_G(x)$ is log-log-linear on the interval $x \in \mathbb{R}^+$. \end{corollary} \begin{proof} By \Cref{lemma:coboundary:perron:root}, for all real-valued $x>0$, we have that $\log \rho_G(\mathrm{e}^s) = \log (\rho_G(1)) + bs $, which is a linear function in $s$. \end{proof}

-We turn towards proving the converse to the previous corollary, i.e., we show that if the graph~$G$ is cost-diverse, then $\rho_G(x)$ is strictly log-log-convex.

-\begin{lemma} If $G$ is a strongly connected and cost-diverse graph, then $\rho_G(x)$ is strictly log-log-convex for all $x>0$. \end{lemma} The proof will make use of the following lemma~\cite[Theorem 1.37]{stanczak_resource_2006}. \begin{lemma} \cite[Theorem 1.37]{stanczak_resource_2006} Let $P(s)$, $s \in \R$ be an irreducible matrix, such that all non-zero entries are log-convex functions of $s$.
-Then the Perron-Frobenius eigenvalue $\rho(s)$ of $P(s)$ is log-convex.
-If additionally, at least one entry of $P(s)$ is strictly log-convex, then $\rho(s)$ is strictly log-convex. \end{lemma} \begin{proof} Consider the $m$-th power $\bP_G^m(x)$ of $\bP_G(x)$.
-We know by~\cite{khandekar_discrete_2000} that, denoting $\mP_{ij}(m)$ as the set of paths of length $m$ from $v_i$ to $v_j$, the entry $i,j$ of the matrix $\bP_G^m(x)$ is given by $[\bP_G^m(x)]_{ij} = \sum_{\bp \in \mP_{ij}(m)} x^{\tau(\bp)}$.
-We will show that this entry is strictly log-log-convex, if there exist two paths of length $m$ from $v_i$ to $v_j$ with different costs.
+We conclude this section with a discussion of the log-log-convexity of the spectral radius.
+This property will help in several places to prove Theorem~\ref{thm:variable-length:exact}.
+First, we show that for cost-uniform graphs the spectral radius is log-log-linear on the real axis. \begin{corollary} Let $G$ be a strongly connected graph.
+If $G$ is cost-uniform then $\rho_G(x)$ is log-log-linear on the interval $x\in \mathbb{R}^+$. \end{corollary} \begin{proof} By Lemma~\ref{lemma:coboundary:perron:root}, $ \ln \rho_G(\mathrm{e}^s) = \ln (\rho_G(1)) + bs$ for all real-valued $s \in \mathbb{R}$, which is a linear function in $s$. \end{proof} We now turn towards proving the converse to the previous corollary, showing that if the graph $G$ is cost-diverse then $\rho_G(x)$ is strictly log-log-convex.
+Notice that the (non-strict) log-log convexity of the Perron root is known from classical results on irreducible matrices \cite{cohen_convexity_1981,cohen_derivatives_1978,kingman_convexity_1961}. \begin{lemma} Let $G$ be a strongly connected, cost-diverse graph.
+Then $\rho_G(x)$ is strictly log-log-convex for all $x \in \mathbb{R}^+$. \end{lemma} Our proof of Lemma~\ref{lemma:log:log:convex} makes use of the following result. \begin{lemma}[{{\cite[Thm.
+1.37]{stanczak_resource_2006}}}] Let $\ve{P}(s)$ be an irreducible matrix whose nonzero entries are log-convex functions of $s \in \R$.
+Then the spectral radius $\rho(s)$ of $\ve{P}(s)$ is log-convex.
+If, additionally, at least one entry of $\ve{P}(s)$ is strictly log-convex, then $\rho(s)$ is strictly log-convex. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:log:log:convex}] Consider the $m$-th power $\ve{P}_G^m(x)$ of $\ve{P}_G(x)$.
+We know from \cite{khandekar_discrete_2000} that, denoting $\mathcal{P}_{ij}(m)$ as the set of paths of length $m$ from $v_i$ to $v_j$, the entry $i,j$ of the matrix $\ve{P}_G^m(x)$ is given by $[\ve{P}_G^m(x)]_{ij} = \sum_{\ve{p} \in \mathcal{P}_{ij}(m)} x^{\tau(\ve{p})}$.
+We will show that this entry is strictly log-log-convex if there exist two paths of length $m$ from $v_i$ to $v_j$ with different costs.
 Taking the second derivative of the log-log expression, we obtain